 the solution containing 0.74% adenosine increased the anagen hair growth and increased hair shaft diameter

 Adenosine’s natural role in the body is to help cellular energy transfer by forming molecules such as adenosine triphosphate and adenosine diphosphate.
-Other roles of adenosine include: signalling pathways and functions in the body, causing the dilation of the coronary blood vessels, which improves blood circulation and works as an inhibitory neurotransmitter in the brain. (drugs.com, retrieved 2016)
+Other roles of adenosine include: activating signalling pathways and the dilation of the coronary blood vessels, which improves blood circulation and works as an inhibitory neurotransmitter in the brain. (drugs.com, retrieved 2016)

 Studies have shown that adenosine treatment may have significant results for hair growth and could help people suffering from androgenic alopecia.
 There are many compounds that help with this particular condition but what makes adenosine a good candidate to prevent hair loss and promote hair growth, even when compared to Minoxidil or Finasteride, is the fact that this compound is found naturally in the body and has limited (to no) side effects.
 (Oura et al., 2008)